ant-design/ant-design-pro-site/docs/authority-management.en-US.md

 }
 ```

-> Note: Page files cannot be dynamically loaded here. paths must be defined in routre. config. js.
+> Note: Page files cannot be dynamically loaded here.
+Paths must be defined in router.config.js.
 (Conventional routing is not required, just the page is real and effective).